 Computational statistics is an area within statistics that encompasses computational and graphical approaches to solving statistical problems.
 Students will learn how to manipulate data, design, and perform simple Monte Carlo experiments, and be able to use resampling methods such as Bootstrap.
 They will be introduced to technologies that are useful for statistical computing.
-Through creating customized graphical and numerical summaries students will be able to discuss the results obtained from their analyses.
+By creating customized graphical and numerical summaries, students can discuss the results obtained from their analyses.
 The topics of the course include: